lrug/lrug.github.io/index.md

  * Alessandro Proserpio ([alessandro.proserpio@lrug.org](mailto:alessandro.proserpio@lrug.org))
  * [Murray Steele](http://h-lame.com/) ([@hlame](https://ruby.social/@hlame), [murray.steele@lrug.org](mailto:murray.steele@lrug.org))

 Feel free to contact one of the organisers directly using the details above if you have any questions or comments about LRUG.
 As well as the individual details above, the following group contact details are available that will get in touch with all the organisers:

  * [talks@lrug.org](mailto:talks@lrug.org) - to volunteer a [talk](#talks) or to find out about giving a talk
  * [sponsors@lrug.org](mailto:sponsors@lrug.org) - to find out about [sponsoring](#sponsorship) LRUG events
  * [complaints@lrug.org](mailto:complaints@lrug.org) - if you need to report an incident in relation to our [code of conduct](#code-of-conduct)
  * [organisers@lrug.org](mailto:organisers@lrug.org) - for general enquiries about LRUG

+During a meeting, the members of the organising team will make them selves known at the start so you can talk to them directly should anything occur during the meeting.

 ## Meetings

-We meet once a month at [Skills Matter](https://skillsmatter.com/locations/264-skills-matter-codenode), usually on the second Monday.
-There are typically [three talks](#talks) and then we go to [the pub](#after-the-talks).
-There’s always tea and coffee at Skills Matter, and sometimes there’ll be pizza; beer is limited to the pub afterwards.
+We meet once a month usually on **the second Monday of the month** (e.g. the Monday that falls between the **8th** and **14th** of the month).
+Occasionally we have to move the meeting from this schedule, but we'll let you know via [the mailing list](http://lrug.org/mailing-list) with plenty of time if we do.

+The meetings aim to open the doors at **6pm** for some networking until **6:30pm** when we start the meeting formally with some admin information.
+We roll on through [the talks](#talks) without a break, and aim to finish by **8pm**.
+If it's an in-person event, we encourage people to go to [a nearby pub](#after-the-talks) to discuss the meeting and do more networking.

+We do not currently have a permanent home for LRUG meetings, and so we tour the offices of various companies around London.
+In the most generous cases, this can mean there is food + drink available at the meeting, but you shouldn't rely on it.
+See our details on [sponsoring](#sponsoring) below for more details.

 To stay informed about our upcoming meetings you can: